 What Are the Health Benefits of Cottage Cheese?

 Cottage cheese is an excellent source of calcium, a mineral that plays a major role in tooth and bone health, and in the prevention of osteoporosis.
-It also helps you to regulate your blood pressure and might even play a role in preventing certain cancers, such as prostate cancer.
+It also helps you to regulate your blood pressure and might even in preventing certain cancers, such as prostate cancer.

 If you’re concerned that your child is lethargic, consider adding cottage cheese to their diet.
 According to a 2005 study, young children who eat more dairy products such as cottage cheese and milk have more energy.